RobertDWhite/WhiteMatterTech/content/posts/tails-os-with-encrypted-persistence-on-unraid-as-a-vm/index.md

 ## Wrapping Up

 **Congratulations** if you made it this far and everything is working!
 I hope this tutorial aids you in your endeavors to use Tails as a VM.

-If you have any questions or need assistance, please let me know in the comments!
+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+>
+> Thanks for reading!
+>
+> Robert